codeangler/vpc-endpoints-lab/verify-gateway.md

 **Expected behavior When Executed from Sales App EC2 Instance is:**

 The upload to the restricted bucket will succeed.
-The Gateway VPC Endpoint policy will ALLOW objects to be put into the restricted bucket.
+The Gateway VPC Endpoint policy will **ALLOW** objects to be put into the restricted bucket (bucket with a bucket policy).

 ![verifyfigure4](./images/us-east-1/verifyfigure4.png)